denisecase/hunt-1/README.md

 ### Framework

-Regarding frameworks, as per our client suggestion we thought of using NestJS.
-This will also help us to organize our code by providing a proper structure.

 By using this framework it has Nestbuilding efficient and  scalable Node. js server-side applications because it uses  modern JavaScript, is built with TypeScript

 ### API's